duttashi/duttashi.github.io/_posts/2017-02-08-predicting-rubber-yield-case-study.md

 	[1] -0.5466433

-Continuing further, it is evident that the predictors, `TotalPaidEmployee`,`AreaPlantedHect`,`ProduceTonee` and `TapAreaHect` have a strong positive correlationship.
+we now have ample evidence that the predictors, `TotalPaidEmployee`,`AreaPlantedHect`,`ProduceTonee` and `TapAreaHect` have a strong positive correlationship.
 Let’s visualize it.

 	> correlations<- cor(df.master)